A Brief Survey of Proposals to Simplify Arabic Script

 Murad Boutros published an article about his Arabic Simplified Typeface in Apple Magazine in Nov.
 1993.
 Again using one form for each letter, and allowing for either connecting or separating the letters when typeset.
 His font has a traditional Naskhi character.

 In recent years, a number of proposals connected one way or another with computers have also been advanced.
 Abdelmalek Bouhadjera, an Algerian engineer, used Square Kufi to design a printing alphabet with separate letters he named El-Abdjadia El-Mouwahada which means Standardised or Unified Alphabet.
-Although his early work deviated substantially from traditional forms, his later proposal comes very close to the typical shapes of letters in Sqaure Kufi calligraphy used mostly to decorate buildings.
+Although his early work deviated substantially from traditional forms, his later proposal comes very close to the typical shapes of letters in Square Kufi calligraphy used mostly to decorate buildings.

 Other proposals include Dawud Chalabi’s invitation to use separated letters in Iraq in 1885, a book published using separated letters in London in 1890 by the Ambassador of Iran to England, and Ibrahim al Yaziji and Kamel Marwa’s work on simplifying letter shapes.
-Albashir Bin Salamah presented a proposal in his book Arabic Language and Writing Problems in 1971, Afif Bahnasi presented another proposal in his book Arabic Calligraphy: its Origings, Rise, and Spread in 1984, still another proposal was made in a book titled Arabic Calligraphy.
+Albashir Bin Salamah presented a proposal in his book Arabic Language and Writing Problems in 1971, Afif Bahnasi presented another proposal in his book Arabic Calligraphy: its Origins, Rise, and Spread in 1984, still another proposal was made in a book titled Arabic Calligraphy.

 Other work related to simplification of Arabic script include: